 The Board takes responsibility for the overall process of Risk Management in the organization, through Enterprise Risk Management Programme, Business units and Corporate functions address opportunities and attendant risks through an institutionalized approach aligned to the Company?s objective.

-("The Rules"), mandates that Companies shall transfer dividend that has remained unclaimed for a period of 7 years from the unpaid dividend account to investor education and protection fund (IEPF).
+Section 124 of the Companies Act, 2013, read with Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016 ("Rules"), mandates that Companies shall transfer dividend that has remained unclaimed for a period of 7 years from the unpaid dividend account to IEPF.
 Further, the rules mandates that the shares on which dividend has not been paid or claimed for a period of 7 consecutive years or more be transferred to the IEPF.

 The following table provides a list of years for which unclaimed dividend and their corresponding shares would become eligible to be transferred to the IEPF on the dates mentioned below:

-|Year||Type of dividend||Dividend Per Share||Date of Declaration||Due date for Transfer||Amount*|
+|Year||Type of dividend||Dividend Per Share||Date of declaration||Due date for transfer||Amount*|

-*Amount unclaimed as on March 31, 2019.
+*Amount unclaimed as on 31st March, 2022.

 The Company sends periodic intimation to the shareholders concerned, advising them to lodge their claims with respect to unclaimed dividend.
 Shareholders may note that both the unclaimed dividend and corresponding shares transferred to IEPF, including all benefit accruing on such shares if any, can be claimed back from IEPF following the procedure prescribed in the Rules.

-Details of the Nodal Officer:
+Details of the Nodal Officer

 Share Transferred to IEPF